composer/composer/doc/03-cli.md

 * **--dry-run:** Simulate the command without actually doing anything.
 * **--dev:** Install packages listed in `require-dev` (this is the default behavior).
 * **--no-dev:** Skip installing packages listed in `require-dev`.
 The autoloader generation skips the `autoload-dev` rules.
+* **--no-install:** Does not run the install step after updating the composer.lock file.
 * **--lock:** Only updates the lock file hash to suppress warning about the lock file being out of date.
 * **--no-autoloader:** Skips autoloader generation.